 Use of an injectable form of astragalus with vinorelbine and cisplatin in patients with advanced non-small cell lung cancer (NSCLC) (20) resulted in improvement in quality of life.
 However, it is not known whether orally administered astragalus will exert the same effects.
 In another study, an astragalus extract was found effective in managing cancer-related fatigue (22).

 Astragalus demonstrated estrogenic effects in vitro (23).
 Studies are needed to determine if it affects hormone-sensitive cancers.

 Astragalus works by stimulating several factors of the immune system.
-The polysaccharides potentiate the immune-mediated antitumor activity of interleukin-2 in vitro (13), improve the responses of lymphocytes from normal subjects and cancer patients, enhance the natural killer (NK) cell activity of normal subjects, and potentiate the activity of monocytes (14), increasing phagocytosis perhaps by regulating tumor necrosis factor (TNF) production (5).
+Its polysaccharide components potentiate immune-mediated antitumor activity of interleukin-2 in vitro (13), improve the responses of lymphocytes from normal subjects and cancer patients, enhance natural killer (NK) cell activity of normal subjects, potentiate activity of monocytes (14), and increasing phagocytosis perhaps by regulating tumor necrosis factor (TNF) production (5).

-The saponins potentiate NK cell activity and restore steroid-inhibited NK cell activity in vitro.
+The saponins present in astragalus potentiate NK cell activity and restore steroid-inhibited NK cell activity in vitro.
 They also increase phagocytosis and demonstrate hepatoprotective effects on chemically-induced liver injury in vitro (6) and in vivo (4).

 - Immunosuppressants: Theoretically, astragalus may antagonize the effects of immunosuppressants such as tacrolimus and cyclosporine.

 - Aldesleukin: Concomitant treatment with astragalus resulted in 10-fold potentiation of tumoricidal activity with decreased side effects (14).